Bourkekev/ms4-power-fitness-gym/README.md

 ### 7. Load Categories and Products

+It's important to load the categories first because the products depend on the categories already existing.
 You can load the product fixtures using the following commands in this order:

 ```
 python3 manage.py loaddata categories